sxzz/vitepress-plugin-llms/README.md

 Now, thanks to this plugin, the LLM version of the website documentation is automatically generated

+> [!NOTE]
+> **For repositories with documentation in other languages:** Please do not use this plugin, only English documentation is enough for LLMs.

 ### Plugin Settings

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/okineadev/vitepress-plugin-llms)